salihinsaealal/home-assistant-tnb-calculator/README.md

 - The integration tracks your energy usage from the 1st of each month
 - Calculations reset automatically on the 1st of every month
 - This matches TNB's billing cycle
+- Peak/off-peak splitting is handled automatically by the integration based on time and holidays

 ### Cost Calculation
 - Uses official TNB tariff rates for Malaysia
 - Includes all charges: generation, capacity, network, service tax
 - Handles tiered pricing (first 600 kWh vs excess)
 - Calculates export credits for solar users
+- ToU mode automatically splits import energy and applies appropriate rates and NEM rebates

 ### Holiday Detection (ToU only)
 - Uses Calendarific API to check Malaysian holidays